 David Kaczynski stayed in contact with Ted over the years, even when he himself lived in an isolated cabin in rural Texas.

-When David told Ted he was going to move to Albany, N.Y. in 1989 to pursue a career in social work and settle down with his high school sweetheart, Linda, Ted responded by disowning him.
+When David told Ted he was going to move to Albany, New York in 1989 to pursue a career in social work and settle down with his high school sweetheart, Ted responded by disowning him.

 In a 20-page letter, Ted accused David of abandoning him and living an impure lifestyle.